Rethinking Residential Zoning

-Designers of buildings built after World War 2 mostly rejected the architectural patterns which would have connected them to existing neighborhood architecture.
+Designers of buildings built after World War 2 mostly rejected continuity with existing neighborhood architecture.
 Some of the biggest changes came at street level.
 Instead of a residential building base and generous front entries, buildings built from the mid-20th century on devoted building ground floors to parking.
 It was partially in response to increased auto ownership, but also in response to changing zoning codes.
 In 1955 San Francisco imposed minimum parking requirements citywide.
 Multi-unit buildings typically dedicated the entire ground floor to parking to meet requirements, and garage doors and open carports came to dominate ground-floor building fronts, especially on narrow lots.
 Another factor was the imposition of a 40′ height limit across most of the city.
 Builders couldn’t lift the ground floor units a few feet above the sidewalk for livability and privacy, as older buildings do, without sacrificing an upper floor, so they typically defaulted to parking on the ground floor, with residences only on the second floor and above.

 As San Francisco and most other cities were imposing citywide minimum parking requirements, segregation of uses, and strict limitations on density, urbanists were critiquing the negative effects that postwar planning conventions, also called Euclidean zoning, had on cities.
 Jane Jacobs’ The Death and Life of Great American Cities remains one of the most popular and durable critiques.
 Jacobs argued that city neighborhoods can be both dense and livable, that a mix of uses benefits city neighborhoods, that sidewalks were essential neighborhood public spaces, and cities should be walkable rather than dominated by the automobile.
 As Jay Wickersham observed: